-Addiction is a dysfunction in the brain system between reward, memory, and motivation.
+Addiction is a dysfunction in the brain between reward, memory, and motivation.
 We often think of addiction being substance-related, like smoking, but this isn’t always the case.
-It can be a lack of self-control in other areas of life, like gambling our money away or spending too long on video games.
+It can be a lack of self-control in other areas of life, like gambling our money away or spending too long playing video games.

 Cognitive Behavioral Therapy (CBT) is one of many therapy techniques that has proven to be effective for treating addiction, along with group and abstinence-based recovery methods.
 Over the past few years, these therapy techniques have become available online.